NORMAN J CLEMENT RPH., DDS JACK FOLSON RPH

 It’s akin to other protocols that are used in medicine that address chronic conditions such as cancer protocols, ALS protocols, hypertension step-care therapy, anti-coagulation protocols, and others.

 HECTOR PIETERSON: “TO PAY THE PRICE FOR FREEDOM”

 Typically, there is inflammation and therefore non-steroidal anti-inflammatories are used.
 Patients often experience anxiety so anti-anxiety agents such as benzodiazepines or tricyclics are used.
 In nociceptive pain, Gabapentin is often the first drug of choice.
 In lower back pain, whose underlying causes can be quite different from each other the presentation of muscle spasm or hypersensitivity, muscle relaxers such as cyclobenzaprine, metaxalone, baclofen, carisoprodol or others represent standard therapy.

 It is unreasonable to expect a Diversion Investigator to have a complete understanding of these complex issues with their 6-week course when Physicians and Pharmacists require years of training to make adequate choices in this arena.

 Red Flags – Non-resolvable red flags

 As has been shown here there is no such thing as a non-resolvable red flag.
 Any testimony to the contrary is either ill-informed or dishonest.
-For an expert to testify that they can determine diversion without looking at the prescription, interviewing the prescriber or understanding the patient condition lacks credibility.
+For an expert to testify that they can determine diversion without looking at the prescription, interviewing the prescriber, or understanding the patient’s condition lacks credibility.

 As has been shown in recent cases, “suspicion of diversion does not raise to the level of actual diversion.”
-This is accomplished by evisorating the physician patient relationship to establish illegitimacy and suspicion.
+This is accomplished by eviscerating the physician-patient relationship to establish illegitimacy and suspicion.